amarh/openPLM/docs/admin/ht_1_install_server.rst

 Configure a valid PATH
 ======================

-The files are configured to work after a svn checkout, so you need to change a few PATH (basically, you need to delete the **trunk/openPLM/** part).
+The files are set to work after a svn checkout, so you need to change a few PATH (basically, you need to delete the **trunk/openPLM/** part).
 Grab your favorite editor and change the followings files :

     * ``settings.py`` change **MEDIA_ROOT** and **TEMPLATE_DIRS** :